DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

 Each element in the hierarchical structure contains the following key-value pairs:

 - `text` - the content to display on the corresponding library item
-- `iconName` - file name of the icon for the corresponding library item
+- `iconUrl` - absolute URL of the icon for the corresponding library item
 - `elementType` - the type of the element.
 Possible values are *category*, *group*, *creation*, *action*, *query* and *none*.
 See the following section for detailed descriptions of each element types
 - `include` - data types that should be included under this given library item (more details on this later)
 - `childElements` - nested elements under this element (its usage will become clearer below)